 * Data set to show recession as central banks cuts rates

-* Pompeo says China trampling on rights in Hong Kong (Adds HK stock exchange chief, paragraph 11; British to release report on Hong Kong, paragraph 12)
+* Pompeo says China trampling on rights in Hong Kong (Adds details on security measures, background)

-HONG KONG, Oct 31 (Reuters) - Hong Kong police tightened security ahead of possible clashes on Thursday between masked "Halloween" pro-democracy protesters and fancy-dress clubbers in the narrow, hilly streets of a popular party district in the heart of the Chinese-ruled city.
+HONG KONG, Oct 31 (Reuters) - Hong Kong police tightened security and braced for potential evening clashes on Thursday between masked "Halloween" pro-democracy protesters and fancy-dressed clubbers in a popular party district in the heart of the city.

-The demonstrators, many of whom still wear now-illegal face masks, are planning to march from Victoria Park in the Causeway Bay shopping district to the Lan Kwai Fong bar and entertainment area near Central, the scene of a deadly New Year's stampede nearly 27 years ago.
+Protesters, many of whom still wear now-illegal face masks, are planning to march from Victoria Park in the Causeway Bay shopping district to the Lan Kwai Fong bar and entertainment area near Central.

-Police have banned the march and said they would close roads, including the short, sloping Lan Kwai Fong strip itself, from early afternoon until Friday morning to "facilitate the public celebrating."
+Police have banned the march and said they would close roads including the sloping Lan Kwai Fong strip itself, from early afternoon until Friday morning to "facilitate the public celebrating."
 It was not immediately clear how that would work.

-Police, who have been warning for days of the threat to public order and safety, are planning to deploy 3,000 riot officers and three water cannon outside government offices near the route, according to media.
+Police, who have been warning for days of the threat to public order and safety from the event, are planning to deploy 3,000 riot officers and three water cannons outside government offices near the route, according to media.